New Contributor’s Guide¶

-This guide is meant to be a resource for contributing to Apache Arrow for new contributors.
+This guide is a resource for contributing to Apache Arrow for new contributors.

 No matter what your current skills are, you can try and make your first time contribution to Arrow.